bellaslee/bellaslee/README.md

 - 👋 Hi, I’m Bella
 - 👀 I’m a student at the University of Washington currently planning on majoring in Informatics
 - 🌱 I’m currently learning web development
-- 📫 You can reach me at bsyl@uw.edu
+- 📫 You can reach me at bella@bellalee.com

 <!---
 peachyxin/peachyxin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.